open-pdf-sign/open-pdf-sign/README.md

 # open-pdf-sign

-CLI application for signing PDF files.
+The `open-pdf-sign` CLI application allows to easily sign PDF files from the commandline.
+Signatures can be invisible or visible, and visible signatures can be customized.

 ## Features
 * Visible PDF signature in PDF (multi language support)